 - The Proctor will be present 15 minutes before the start of each exam session.
 All absences (whether excused or unexcused) will be noted and reported to the course coordinator and other appropriate staff.

 - Students will be given the password to the exam and start the exam at the direction of the instructor or proctor.
 No talking or other communication is allowed once a testing session begins.
 Devices that make noise, must be silenced or left outside the room.

 - Once an exam begins, all personnel should refrain from conversing with examinees and each other.
 This includes clarification or interpretation of exam questions.
 Students should note questions about the examination or errors in test questions on scratch paper provided and turn this in after completing the exam.
-The head proctor has the discretion to provide critical information to the class when necessary to ensure smooth exam administration.
+The Proctor has the discretion to provide critical information to the class when necessary to ensure smooth exam administration.

-- Before each student can leave the testing area, the proctor will verify that the student’s answer file has been uploaded by having the exam takers show their green check confirmation window.
+- Before each student can leave the testing area, the Proctor will verify that the student’s answer file has been uploaded by having the exam takers show their green check confirmation window.

 - Students MUST turn in their scratch paper before leaving examination.

 Under normal circumstances, there is NO provision to give extra time to students who arrive late.
-Extensions or alternate testing times are possible for special situations, contact the Exam Manager and your faculty member.
+Extensions or alternate testing times are possible for special situations, contact the Exam Coordinator and your faculty member.

 In order to use ExamSoft for the post-exam review, the option must be selected before the exam manager post the assessment.
 No changes can be made to an assessment after students have downloaded and began the exam.

 During the secure-review students will not be allowed to use any other electronic devices other than their iPad.